kingscrossfrombelow/kingscrossfrombelow.github.io/_pages/index.md

 ## For Contributors

-Each page has an "Edit on GitHub" link at the top.
+Each page has an "Edit on GitHub" link at the top or bottom.
 Click to propose changes directly on the relevant chapter page, add your content or links under the appropriate heading.
 This works from mobile or computer.
 The first time you do this you have to join github.com (free) and 'fork' the website kingscrossfrombelow which gives you a copy to work on.
-When you finish an edit press 'pull request' which alerts the editors to a new contribution needing approval.
+When you finish an edit click 'pull request' which alerts the editors to a new contribution needing approval.

 To add materials or updates, click "Edit on GitHub" on the relevant chapter page, add your content or links under the appropriate heading, and commit your changes.
 The site rebuilds automatically.
 This could now be deleted I hope as the substance is now merged in the previous para.

-For questions about contributing, contact the editors.
+For questions about contributing, contact the editors.{how shall we handle this?
+A new email account we both share, not in UCL?)

 ---